X

 In a Nov.
 9, 2004 commentary published six days after the presidential election, the Rodong Sinmun refrained from naming Bush directly, referring to him as "the re-elected president" while criticizing South Korea's then-ruling conservative Grand National Party for hastily sending a delegation to "curry favor with the re-elected president."

-Jung Kyo-jin, a research professor at Korea University’s North Korea and Unification Research Center, remarked, “With Trump’s victory in the US presidential election now confirmed, North Korea will likely report his win promptly" through domestic media, including the Rodong Sinmun, potentially "highlighting Kim Jong-un’s personal rapport with Trump."
+Jung Kyo-jin, a researcher at Korea University’s North Korea and Unification Research Center, remarked, “With Trump’s victory in the US presidential election now confirmed, North Korea will likely report his win promptly" through domestic media, including the Rodong Sinmun, potentially "highlighting Kim Jong-un’s personal rapport with Trump."

 Jung highlighted that North Korea’s recent unveiling of its uranium enrichment facility and the timing of an ICBM launch just before the election underscored the shortcomings of Biden's North Korea policy, moves seemingly aligned with Trump’s interests.